Updates 5/30/26

 - Key concepts and issues related to your chapter

-- Major perspectives from the first half of the book (chs.
+- Major theoretical perspectives from the first half of the book (chs.
 2-10) that apply to your chapter topic.
 You may have to dig into the material in the first half of the book

 Pages 2-4: Detailed Analysis